Back to guidesFuneral costs and pricing

 Fewer providers.
 Less competition generally means less downward pressure on pricing.
 The ACT has fewer funeral directors than any capital city except Darwin.

-Corporate dominance.
-Available pricing data is dominated by InvoCare (White Lady) and national not-for-profit (Salvos).
+Larger providers dominate the data.
+Available pricing data is dominated by a corporate brand (White Lady) and a national not-for-profit (Salvos).
 Independent provider pricing is not publicly available, making it harder for families to compare across ownership types.

 Limited data.
-The ACT was excluded from the 2025 eziFunerals index due to insufficient data points.
-This guide itself reflects the same limitation.
+As noted in the intro, the 2025 eziFunerals index reported only a single cremation-with-service figure for the ACT rather than the fuller base-price average it published for larger states.
 The ranges here are based on a smaller number of data points than the NSW, VIC, QLD, or WA state pages.

 Regulation and pricing transparency